MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 msa-sordin-vs-peltor-advanced-ear-muffs

-Price of the MSA Sordin Supreme Pro-X vs Peltor Comtac
+Price of the Sordin Supreme Pro-X vs Peltor Comtac

-Both the MSA Sordin and COMTAC cost a bit more as they are higher-end products.
-Although the COMTAC sometimes costs twice as much as the Sordin and can be priced very high, look for deals on these muffs.
+Both the Sordin MIL models and COMTAC cost a bit more as they are higher-end products.
+Although the COMTAC sometimes costs twice as much as the base Sordin model and can be priced very high, look for deals on these muffs.

-The MSA Sordin also comes with a 5-year guarantee on electronics.
-Generally, when comparing pricing between the Peltor Comtac III vs MSA Sordin, the Sordin is usually more affordable and typically the more popular choice for ear protection among casual gun users.
+The Sordin also comes with a 5-year guarantee on electronics.
+Generally, when comparing pricing between the Peltor Comtac VI vs Sordin, the Sordin is usually more affordable and typically the more popular choice for ear protection among casual gun users.

 Other Features of the MSA Sordin vs Peltor Comtac 3

-The MSA Sordin also is waterproof and splashproof.
+The Sordin Supreme models are also waterproof and splashproof.
 Another nice feature is that it automatically shuts off after four hours to conserve battery life.
 The unit has a low battery indicator and requires two AAA batteries, which are included.

 Sordin Supreme Pro X vs Peltor SportTac